martinbuberl/NUnitHelpers/README.md

 ## Usage

-###Should extension methods
+###Extension methods

 The usage is pretty straight forward.
-Instead of the classic `Assert.IsNull(actual)` just use the extension method on the actual object `actual.ShouldBeNull()`.
+Instead of the classic `Assert.IsNull(actual)` just use the extension method on the actual object `actual.ShouldBeNull()` to create a BDD-style test.

+The implemented extensions are:

     ShouldBeNull(this object actual)
     ShouldNotBeNull(this object actual)